roboticistYan/RoboND-Kinematics-Project/writeup.md

 7. Joint 2, 3 and 5 has narrower limit range.
 Therefore, omit the solutions where joint 2 and 3 exceed joint limits.

 8. An abrupt transition between a path is undesired.
 Thus, pick the solution that satisfies both valid joint limit and shortest distance (L1 norm) to previous pose's solution.

+The running time is slightly long for paths that contains more than 30 poses.
+In the future, I might improve it by writing a more efficient solver class.